abhi1nandy2/EMNLP-2021-Findings/README.md

-# Anonymous-Submission-EMNLP2021
+# Question Answering over Electronic Devices: A New Benchmark Dataset and a Multi-Task Learning based QA Framework

-This repo is for the code for the paper **"Question Answering over Electronic Devices: A New Benchmark Dataset and a Multi-Task Learning based QA Framework"** submitted to **EMNLP 2021**.
+This repo has the code for the paper **"Question Answering over Electronic Devices: A New Benchmark Dataset and a Multi-Task Learning based QA Framework"** accepted at **EMNLP 2021 Findings**.

 ## Required dependencies -